AHappyCPU/DPNs-Learn-Representations-Differently/README.md

 3. How do the different feature transformation mechanisms affect representations and learning outcomes?
 4. What implications might these differences have for robustness, generalization, and applications?

-In this paper, we address these questions through a comprehensive analysis of separation dynamics in DPNs.
+In this project, we address these questions through a comprehensive analysis of separation dynamics in DPNs.
 We compare their behavior with the equi-separation law and identify distinct principles that characterize energy-based representation learning.

 ## 2. Methods